cplett/cplett.github.io/page/xtb/4-frequencies.md

 Alternatively, the `--ohess` flag can be used to directly perform an optimization followed by a Hessian calculation.

-{% include warning.html content='Computing Hessians on structures that are not fully optimized, or on transition states, will have no physical meaning.
+{% include warning.html content='Computing Hessians on structures that are not fully optimized will have no physical meaning.
 This should generally be avoided when computing thermocontributions or spectra.'%}

 At the end of the calculation, the output will include the frequencies, total free energy, and the total thermocorrection (`G(RRHO) contrib.`) at the chosen temperature (default 298.15 K):